eXcal1bur589/eXcal1bur589.github.io/iat-obfuscation.md

     - RegSetValueEx: Modifies the Windows registry.
     - ShellExecute: Executes programs or opens documents.

 These functions are imported from various dlls such as kernel32.dll, etc., which in the context of a legitimate application, are not malicious.
 Malware can take advantage of the functions as well to perform malicious actions against the victim operating system.
 Let's take a look at one of the code samples from the Malware Academy course.
 The code is from Process Injection - Shellcode Injection module, which goes over injecting malicious shellcode in to a remote process.
 The code, at a high level, takes the shellcode for a reverse shell payload generated from msfevnom and then injects it in the memory of a remote process specified by the developer.
 The course includes an encryption utility that is sufficient enough to bypass Windows Defender, but relies on that alone.
-The code utilizes several well signatured functions that malware commonly use, such as:
+The code utilizes several well signatured functions that malware commonly uses, such as:

     - VirtualAllocEx